 3.1.
 What Do You Do?

-The key is to clearly explain what the company does in two sentences and provide a concrete example.
+The key is to explain what your company does in two sentences and to give a concrete example.

-"Airbnb allows every home or apartment owner to rent out their apartment online.
-They collect payments online and take a 15% commission on every booking."
+"Airbnb lets any house or apartment owner rent out their place online.
+They collect payment online and take a 15% fee on every booking."

 Common mistakes:

-- Using customer language instead of investor language: Founders often use jargon that customers understand but investors find confusing.
-Investors and customers require different explanations, and website content designed for customers should not be used as-is for investors.
+- Using customer language instead of investor language: Founders often use jargon that customers understand but that confuses investors.
+Different explanations are needed for investors versus customers — and website copy is written for customers, so never read it verbatim to investors.

-- Too generic examples: General examples without specific facts are not memorable.
+- Overly generic examples: Generic examples with no specific facts are forgettable.

-- Not clearly presenting the problem and solution: Examples should naturally reveal the problem and solution.
+- Failing to make the problem and solution clear: A good example should naturally surface both the problem and the solution.

 3.2.
 Team

-The purpose of the team slide is to explain who is on the team, their roles, impressive achievements and qualifications, and if possible, their experience with the problem.
+The purpose of the team slide is to explain who is on the team, their roles, impressive accomplishments and credentials, and — if possible — direct experience with the problem.

-"The Airbnb founders were cash-strapped startup founders who couldn't pay rent, and they could talk about their experience of creating a website for a design conference and attracting three guests to pay rent.
-If you weave this kind of firsthand problem experience into the team slide, investors will see you as an expert."
+"Airbnb's founders were broke startup founders who couldn't make rent.
+They could talk about building a website for a design conference and hosting three guests to cover their rent.
+Weaving that kind of first-hand problem experience into your team slide makes investors see you as experts."

 Common mistakes:

-- No titles: If it's not clear who is the CEO and who writes the code, investors don't know who to entrust their money to.
+- No titles: If it's unclear who is CEO and who writes the code, investors won't know who they're entrusting their money to.

-- Long stories: The team slide is not the place to lay out a founder's life story.
-Unless investors explicitly ask, personal stories should be avoided.
+- Long personal stories: The team slide is not the place to narrate a founder's life story.
+Unless an investor explicitly asks, personal stories should be avoided.

 3.3.
 Traction

-"If you built an iOS app and delivered it to 100 users via TestFlight in one month, even if they don't use it much or it hasn't officially launched yet, that's impressive traction."
+"If you built an iOS app and distributed it via TestFlight to 100 users within one month — even if they don't use it much yet or it hasn't officially launched — that is impressive traction."

 Common mistakes:

-- Including "fake" traction: Avoid fake work like advisory board surveys that don't actually advance the company.
+- Including "fake" traction: Advisory board surveys and other activities that don't actually advance the company are fake work and should be left out.

-- Including a traction slide when there's no traction: If the startup is only two weeks old with no achievements, don't force a traction slide and look foolish.
-It's better to just talk about the team.
+- Including a traction slide when there is none: If your startup is only two weeks old and has nothing to show, don't manufacture a traction slide and look foolish.
+Just talking about the team is better.

 3.4.
 Unique Insights

-This is the section where you present unique insights that others wouldn't easily know or would disagree with about the problem, customers, or potential solutions.
-However, this part only shines after investors understand what the company does and are impressed by the team.
+This is where you present an insight about the problem, the customer, or a potential solution that others are unlikely to know or would disagree with.
+But this section only shines after investors already understand what your company does and are impressed by the team.

-"Airbnb's unique insight came from the fact that every other service didn't handle payment processing.
-In a low-trust environment, when a third party processes payments, both hosts and guests trust each other more, which can activate the market."
+"Airbnb's unique insight came from the fact that every other service didn't process payments.
+In a low-trust environment, having a third party handle payment makes both hosts and guests trust each other more — which unlocks the market."

 Common mistakes:

-- Non-unique insights: If more than 50% of people in the room would agree, it's not a unique insight.
+- Insights that aren't actually unique: If more than 50% of the people in the room would agree with it, it is not a unique insight.

-- Lack of numbers and facts: If the insight comes from users, cite numbers and facts to make it more persuasive.
+- Lacking numbers and facts: If an insight came from users, back it up with numbers and facts to make it persuasive.

 3.5.
 Market Size

 With market size, how you calculated the number matters more than the number itself.
-You need to educate investors about the number of potential users, expected cost, and why you charge that amount using a "bottoms-up" approach.
+You need to educate investors on the potential user count, expected pricing, and the reasoning behind that pricing — using a bottoms-up approach.

 Common mistakes:

-- Quoting reports: Content like "JP Morgan says the online e-commerce market is $120 trillion" teaches investors nothing.
+- Citing reports: Saying "JP Morgan says the online e-commerce market is $120 trillion" teaches the investor nothing.

-- Skipping the calculation process: You need to show the calculation process of "how many users there are and how much you can charge them."
+- Skipping the calculation: Show the math — how many potential users there are and what you can charge each of them.

 3.6.
 The Ask

-- Will invest if asked because saying no is too uncomfortable (about 10%, especially among angel investors)
+- Will invest if asked, because saying no feels worse than writing a check (roughly 10%, especially angel investors)

-To capture this third type of investor, you absolutely must ask.
+To capture that third type of investor, you must ask.

 Common mistakes:

-- Not mentioning social proof: You should mention social proof like "who has invested and how much has been raised."
+- Not mentioning social proof: State who has already invested and how much you've raised.

-- Only mentioning hiring plans: Investors care about what you'll do with the money and what revenue or usage targets you'll hit, not who you'll hire.
-Hiring is a means to achieve goals, not the goal itself.
-Present clear and exciting targets for 18-24 months out and ask for money.
+- Only talking about hiring plans: Investors don't care who you plan to hire; they care about what you'll do with the money and what revenue or usage milestones you'll hit.
+Hiring is a means to an end, not the end itself.
+Present a clear, compelling 18–24 month goal and then ask for the money.

-Beyond individual elements, Seibel offers important advice about the overall structure of the pitch and the founder's mindset.
+Beyond the individual elements, Seibel offers important advice on overall pitch structure and a founder's mindset.

 Common mistakes:

-- Saving the most impressive content for last: Pitch content should be arranged from most impressive to least impressive.
-Apart from the "what do you do?" and "ask" slides, the order can be flexibly adjusted.
-Investors don't stay focused throughout a 30-minute meeting, so present important content early -- "you need to earn the next 2 minutes."
+- Saving the most impressive content for last: Arrange your pitch content from most impressive to least impressive.
+Except for the "what do you do?" and "the ask" slides, the order is flexible.
+Investors won't stay focused for the full 30-minute meeting, so front-load the important stuff — "you need to earn the next two minutes."

-"Don't save the good stuff until late.
-That's stupid."
+"Don't save good stuff for late in the pitch.
+That's just stupid."

-- Not focusing on the investor: In Zoom meetings, you can see investor faces close up.
-Track their facial expressions to gauge interest and adjust pitch direction.
-Investors don't hide their expressions like poker players -- their "faces are an open book."
+- Not watching the investor: On Zoom calls, you can see investors' faces up close.
+Read their facial expressions to gauge their interest and adjust your pitch accordingly.
+Investors don't suppress their reactions like poker players — "their faces are open books."

 - Distracting slides: Slides should be visually boring.
-Flashy design diverts investor attention from the founder to the slide itself.
-Designers don't know the business's key points, so outsourcing design can lead to emphasizing the wrong things.
-"Concise and clear" is what matters -- not "sexiness or sizzle."
+Flashy design pulls investors' eyes away from the founder and onto the slides themselves.
+Designers don't know the core points of your business, so outsourcing the design often means the wrong things get emphasized.
+"Simple and clear" is what matters — not sexy or sizzling.

-Seibel demonstrates pitching Y Combinator itself based on the principles he presented.
-He explains what YC does in two sentences, uses his own experience of starting Twitch through YC as a concrete example, and covers team, traction, unique insights, market size, and finally a clear ask of "Apply!" -- all presented concisely and clearly, reinforcing the message that "there isn't much glamour -- being clear and concise is the game."
+Seibel closes with a live demo of pitching Y Combinator itself using the principles he laid out.
+He explains what YC does in two sentences, uses his own experience starting Twitch through YC as a concrete example, and walks through every element — team, traction, unique insights, market size — before ending with a clear, direct ask: "Apply!"
+He wraps up by reinforcing the central message: "Less flash.
+Clear and concise.
+That's the game."

 "That's the YC pitch.
-There isn't much glamour.
+Not a lot of sizzle.
 Clear and concise.
-That's the game."
+That's the game. 🎯"

-This video provides practical and essential advice for seed-stage startups to succeed in raising investment.
-Michael Seibel emphasizes that simplicity, clarity, and specific explanations matter more than flashiness, and that the key to a successful pitch is drawing investors into conversation and responding flexibly based on their interests.
-Above all, never forget the importance of "asking for the money."
+This video offers practical, essential advice for seed-stage startups aiming to close funding.
+Michael Seibel argues that clarity, conciseness, and concrete explanations beat flash every time — and that the key to a successful pitch is drawing investors into a real conversation, staying flexible as their interest shifts, and above all, never forgetting to ask for the money.